mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 ## Day 16

-Parse hex string to binary string by using simple string replacement for each hex number, without having to worry about data type boundaries.
+Parse hex string to binary string by iterating over the strings chars and collect the suiting bit-string, without having to worry about data type boundaries.

-Parse packets as long as the end of the binary string is not reached and add the version of each to a counter which will then be returned as score in the 1st part.
+Parse packets as long as the end of the binary string is not reached and sum the version of each as score in the 1st part.

+Parse the values and evaluate them by their corresponding operation as long as the end of the binary string is reached.
+Return the last operation result as score for part 2.

 ## Day 17
 ## Day 18